 We are collecting, scanning and uploading area newspapers dating back to the 1800s so you can search them.

-Local historians have written several articles about local history and have entrusted their essays to this project.
+Local historians have written several articles about area history and have entrusted their essays to this project.

 The Petoskey News-Review donated its archive of photos (some from 1930s-2011) to the project.